 A hurried trip to Brother Davis' home, leaving grip, cane, pipe and cigars in Mrs. Davis' care, and they were off for town and a call on Dr. Hulsizer, the Division's medical examiner; then to supper and No. 30's fine lodge room.
-No. 30 was all there-it being regular meeting greeted; business transacted, a short talk etc. Comparisons are unnecessary-all the Divisions are equal, you know-but right here that there is nothing slow about No. 30, whatever may be said of Philadelphia itself.
+No. 30 was all there-it being regular meeting was.
+He had the opportunity to meet the night-and old and new friends were greeted; business transacted, a short talk forward to for many a day back (and given by the visitor, questions answered, etc. Comparisons are unnecessary-all the Divisions are equal, you know-but ing a look over the fine church building the Grand Secretary wishes to remark right here that there is nothing slow about No. 30, whatever may be said of Philadelphia itself.
 The following day, the 8th, a few points of interest were seen and in the evening Brother Dantzer's fine institutional church-All Souls' -was gone over and many of the Philadelphia deaf met, there being a social that evening.
-(Like St. Ann's, it im-presses the Chicago visitor with another speed-the-day wish for the time when Brother Flick's plans may be accomplished.)
+(Like St. Ann's, it impresses the Chicago visitor with another speed-the-day wish for the time when Brother Flick's plans may be accomplished.)
 Later, some of the fraters took the Grand Secretary to a downtown hotel and treated him to another bully supper -and added to that cigar stock of his with another box!
 Sunday, the 9th, brought an all-day rain and the day was passed quietly at home with Brother and Mrs. Davis, whose guest the visitor was.
 Several callers dropped in in the evening.
-At eleven o'clock adieus were said
+At eleven o'clock adieus were said of the Yale college grounds, during the carriage of West Point.
+It does one and, with Brothers Davis, Roach and day.
+In the afternoon, Treasurer Youngs good to see them go about their duties Kuhn seeing him off, the train was taken